stoic-doc/Community/README.md

-# STOIC Community Portal
+# STOIC Community

-Welcome to the STOIC Community Portal!
+Welcome to the STOIC Community!